Zenika/spring-workshop/Slides/09_spring_boot.md

-## Spring Initilizr: Your project skeleton in a couple clicks
+## Spring Initializr: Your project skeleton in a couple clicks

 A website to help you generate your project skeleton: https://start.spring.io